mwbowers/mwbowers.github.io/reference/datagate/datagate-common/dg-error-number.md

 ---
 title: dgErrorNumber enum
-description: Represents the different error numbers generated as a result of Acceler8DB or Datagate/400 server errors.
-These errors occur programmatically on the server computer to indicate a condition.
-In general, these are &quot;true errors&quot;, and only in a few cases do they
+description: "Represents the different error numbers generated as a result of Acceler8DB or Datagate/400 server errors.
+These errors occur programmatically on the s"
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents the different error numbers generated as a result of Acceler8DB or Datagate/400 server errors.
 These errors occur programmatically on the server computer to indicate a condition.
 In general, these are "true errors", and only in a few cases do they signify a normal condition.